heptarch/heptarch.github.io/projects.md

 The product ensured a healthy supply of capital and research problems, but the research was decoupled from the profitability of the system it served.
-Bell Lab employees could afford to fail, could afford to dream; the product didn't govern the outcome.
+Employees could afford to fail, could afford to dream, could afford to talk to people outside their comfort zone and explore low-entropy connections; the product didn't govern the outcome, dictate the process, or provide the yardstick for success and failure.
-In Big Tech, the product *is* the outcome.
+In Big Tech, the product *is* the outcome, the process, and the metric.

 ### 2.3 <a href="#tbc">The recipe</a><a id="sec-2-3" name="sec-2-3"></a>

-So, to state it crudely, the IAS is all freedom and no domain of application, and Big Tech is all domain of application and no freedom.
+So, to state it crudely, the IAS (at least in Feynman's view) is all freedom and no domain of application, and Big Tech is all domain of application and no freedom.
 Creative applied research needs both.